neurosnap/erock.io/content/blog/listifi-tech-stack/index.md

 # Tech stack

-I'd be remise if I didn't use my app before discussing my list of stack choices.
+I'd be remiss if I didn't use my app before discussing my list of stack choices.
 [Here is my tech stack](https://listifi.app/u/erock/listifi-tech-stack).

 In general, when I build an app I tend to focus on gluing the pieces together